CenturyLiu/RoboND-Project5/README.md

         │   ├──self_rescue.py          # naive exploration implementation of my_robot, used in slam_auto_naive.sh
     ├──map_my_environment              # map the environment
     │   ├── launch/my_robot_mapping.launch # call slam_gmapping, args configured for my_robot
+    │   ├── maps
+        │   ├──auto_built_map.pgm      # a copy of the pgm file of the auto-created map │   ├──auto_built_map.yaml     # a copy of the yaml file of the auto-created map │   ├── scripts
+        │   ├──automatic_mapping.py    # ros node for automatic mapping.
+Plan a new target for exploration at each iteration, and send the target to movebase
+        │   ├──map_listener.py         # class for getting and pre-processing the map published by slam-gmapping │   ├──map_split_detection.py  # utility function used when planning target │   ├──odom_listener.py        # class for getting the odom of the robot

     ├──my_robot                        # package containing simulation environment and robot description │   ├── launch/final_project_world.launch # launch the world for this project and the my_robot
     │   ├── worlds/open_classroom.world # world created for my